New York Times is out with a story that Trump is going to moderate a Republican presidential debate in Des Moines, Iowa in January.

 I know what callers are saying, even when they're not sure how to say it.

-You know, when you are a capital C conservative, and you know that we don't have any money, and one of the problems is the government's trying to be the solution to everything, throwing money here or there, and you hear the putative leader of the polls on our side running around proposing essentially a new spending program.
+And that's a legitimate, you know, when you are a capital C conservative and you know that we don't have any money and one of the problems is the government's trying to be the solution to everything, throwing money here or there, and you hear the putative leader of the polls on our side running around proposing essentially a new spending program.

 Your red flags go up.